ichsansaid/Codeigniter3-ShapeLibrary/README.md

 Appreciate the person who created it, you can contact me if you have an idea of a better feature to discuss, I hope that if this library is useful, you will share this library with your friends.

 ### Contact me, I NEED TO EAT, HELL YEAH !
-I ACCEPTED FOR DOING A PROJECT !
+DOING A PROJECT !
 Email : ichsann.saidd@gmail.com

 Instagram : said_nrs